-FEMA (FM 7) and ICE and ICE Customers (FM 8):
+ICE and ICE Customers (FM 8):

-• The procurement process to select software and integration service providers for FEMA and ICE is currently in progress.
+The procurement process to select the integration service provider for ICE is currently in progress.
 DHS awarded software task orders in November 2022.
 Subsequent to award, a protest was filed but resolved favorably in January 2023.
-DHS awarded integration task orders in September 2023.In FY 2024, DHS will conduct a discovery process with the software vendors and integrators.
+DHS awarded the integration task order in September 2023, with a subsequent protest received and sustained.
+DHS is currently in the process of executing corrective action.
+DHS plans to conduct a discovery process in FY 2025.
 Implementation plans, with key milestone dates, will be an output from that process.